hrushikeshrv/aoc/README.md

 [Advent of Code 2022](https://adventofcode.com/2022)
 [Advent of Code 2023](https://adventofcode.com/2023)

+You can find documentation for this library at [hrus.in/aoc/](https://hrus.in/aoc/)

 ## Compliance with AoC Guidelines
 The helper and utility functions included in this library follow the guidelines given by the [Advent of Code Wiki](https://www.reddit.com/r/adventofcode/wiki/faqs/automation).